logical/esp32-arduino/README.md

-# esp32-rtty
+# esp32-audio
-esp32 rtty
+fsk_mod_demod

 this code is for a basic rtty receiver transmitter.
 It is a little unstable but it will  transmit and receive a few characters.

  work in progress.
 inmp441 microphone